ahmadawais/awesome-random-stuff/readme.md

+### December 28, 2020
+- [Tally forms](https://tally.so/) - The simplest way to create beautiful forms & surveys, for free.
+Without knowing how to code! #design #free
 ### December 26, 2020
 - [Home - The A11Y Project](https://www.a11yproject.com/) - The A11Y Project is a community-driven effort to make digital accessibility easier.
 ### December 21, 2020